-The Kawachi Fuji Garden is one of those hot spots / places to see before you die locations in Japan.
+The Kawachi Fuji Garden is one of those hot spots/places to see before you die in Japan.

-There are two tunnels, a dome, a small trail and an additional Fuji flower rack at this location. it really is pretty cool and very photogenic.
+This location has two tunnels, a dome, a small trail, and an additional Fuji flower rack.
+It is pretty cool and very photogenic.

-Although I was about a week early to get the full Fuji flower blast, the location was still very beautiful.
+Although I was about a week early to get the full Fuji flower blast, the location was still wonderful.

-The only problem is places like this are often times very crowded in Japan, especially in the spring.
-So shooting around the crowds can be difficult and it requires a bit more work.
-In this case, it took shooting several shots that I then to combine together to get one clean, people free image.
+The only problem is that places like this are often very crowded in Japan, especially in the spring.
+So, shooting around the crowds can be difficult and require more work.
+In this case, it took shooting several shots that I then combined to get one clean, people-free image.

-It's a simple process and can really save your shot when traveling to those crowded locations.
+It’s a simple process and can save your shot when traveling to those crowded locations.

 Behind The Shot – Shooting The Kawachi Fuji Garden Of Japan

-When I first started shooting at the Kawachi Fuji Garden tunnels I was thinking ultrawide 14mm.
-But because of the low density of the Fuji flowers from being a week early, it was only accentuating the lack of flowers.
-By the time I switched to my 24-70mm the crowds had swarmed in and I couldn't catch a break.
+When I first started shooting at the Kawachi Fuji Garden tunnels, I thought of an ultrawide 14mm.
+However, the low density of the Fuji flowers from being a week early only accentuated the lack of flowers.
+By the time I switched to my 24-70mm the crowds had swarmed in and I couldn’t catch a break.

-Shoot several shots and blend them together in Photoshop.
+Shoot several shots and blend them in Photoshop.

 The Shoot

-On a tripod I took a series of shots that were filled with people.
-Trying to keep a mental image of where people were or were not standing.
+On a tripod, I took a series of shots filled with people, trying to keep a mental image of where people were or were not standing.

-However, there were some other photographers that camped out at the end of the tunnel during the process and they would not budge.
+However, some other photographers camped out at the end of the tunnel during the process, and they would not budge.

-So my wife kindly asked them if they could move over a few feet for a few minutes to get the final piece I needed.
+So, my wife kindly asked them to move over a few feet for a few minutes to get the final piece I needed.

-My wife is awesome btw.
-I would have just waited them out, could have taken forever.
+By the way, my wife is fantastic.
+I would have just waited them out; it could have taken forever.

 Combining The Shots